Tiger Woods toils in PGA Tour comeback

 "I was in the rough most of the day and it was tough.
 It was wet."

-Woods, who was playing alongside US Open champion Dustin Johnson and world No. 1 Jason Day, said the five-hour round threw him off the rhythm he was used to in practice at home in Florida.
+Woods was playing alongside US Open champion Dustin Johnson and world No. 1 Jason Day, who also eventually missed the cut at the early season tournament.

-"It's just weird to say this but it was just we were playing so much slower than I'm used to.
-It was just weird waiting that much," Woods said.

-Johnson carded 72 and Australia's Day took 73, while Rose hit 65 on the North Course and Phil Mickelson shot 71.

 Woods finished 15th of 17 in December's Hero World Challenge on his return from a lengthy spell away from the game to recover from multiple back surgeries.